description/proof of that for set augmented with set as an element, set of subsets of set and subsets whose complements are finite is topology

 Target Context

-- The reader will have a description and a proof of the proposition that for any set, for the set plus the set as an element, the set of subsets which are subsets of the set and the subsets whose complements are finite constitutes a topology.
+- The reader will have a description and a proof of the proposition that for any set, for the set augmented with the set as an element, the set of the subsets of the set and the subsets whose complements are finite constitutes a topology.

 Orientation